 Contracts Advice – The BCA has an HR advisor for employees and the self-employed.
 The advisor is able to give advice on aspects of contracts and HR legislation.

 Practice and Practising Resources – There are many resources that the BCA makes available to its members as part of their membership.
 Below are just a few of the resources that we think will be particularly relevant:

 Some of the information/guidance you will need in everyday practise.

-As healthcare professionals, there are many of areas compliance that you must adhere to and the BCA has information, tools and advice to help you navigate you way through.
+As healthcare professionals, there are many areas of compliance that you must adhere to and the BCA has information, tools and advice to help you navigate your way through.

 Chiropractic Awareness Week

 Celebrate your membership of the BCA by displaying our ‘BCA Member’ logo on your website and social media channels.
 This is one part of communicating the BCA’s Vision, Mission and Aims.